pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 ![](../../assets/quickstart_5.gif)

 In a web browser, open [localhost](http://localhost) and you should see your site with the experiments you made.
 Click on the one you called `hello`.
 It should display "Hello world!".
-Complete the experiment by simply pressing any key.
-If you want to take a look at other experiments you made, feel free to look over those too now.
+Complete the experiment by pressing any key.
+If you want to take a look at the other experiments you made, feel free to look over those now too.

 When you are done looking at your website, stop the local deploy by running: